The topic for the day is white-collar crime statistics for 2023.

 What’s the Most Common Punishment for White-Collar Criminals?

-Home detentions and fines are reported to be the most-used punishments, according to white-collar crime statistics.
+Home detentions and fines are reported to be the most-used punishments, according to statistics on white-collar crime.

 Along with these consequences, the offender may also have to pay restitution, do community service, and pay the costs of prosecution.